-15-V.B.
-PAYMENT STANDARD, UTILITY ALLOWANCE AND HAP CALCULATION carrying charge includes the member's share of the cooperative debt service, operating expenses, and necessary payments to cooperative reserve funds.
-The carrying charge does not include down payments or other payments to purchase the cooperative unit or to amortize a loan made to the family for this purpose.
+A cooperative is a form of ownership (nonprofit corporation or association) in which the residents purchase memberships in the ownership entity.
+Rather than being charged "rent" a cooperative member is charged a "carrying charge."
+The monthly carrying charge includes the member's share of the cooperative debt service, operating expenses, and necessary payments to cooperative reserve funds.
+It does not include down payments or other payments to purchase the cooperative unit or to amortize a loan made to the family for this purpose.